ISA-tools/isa-api/docs/index.rst

 (e.g. `SRA schemas <https://www.ebi.ac.uk/ena/submit/read-xml-format-1-5>`_).
 The goal of this package is to provide a flexible way to build and use ISA content, as well as provide utility functions for file conversions and validation.

+.. note:: ``isatools`` is currently only supported in Python 3.4 and 3.5.
+Python 2.7 support is present in the ``py2`` source code branch in Github.

 #. :doc:`Installation </installation>`
 #. :doc:`ISA model </isamodel>`
 #. :doc:`Creating objects </creation>`